okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 A framework that makes it easy to write applications which can consume huge amouts of data.

 It allows processing in parallel on large clusters consisting of thousands of nodes in a manner that is reliable and fault tolerant.

+The MapReduce layer consists of:

+1. MapReduce Java API to write workflows
+2. Services to manage these workflows and provide the scheduling distribution and parallelizing.